timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

 # model3  6 -1828.272
 ```

 The data contain estimates for multiple species, often with multiple estimates for a single species.
 Metabolic rates might differ among species, which could influence our ability to detect the relationship between body mass and metabolic rate.
-So let's fit a model with a random intercept for species (note we have dropped the random slope here because there are insufficient data to create a reliable model that includes both random intercepts and the random slope term):
+So let's fit a model with a random intercept for species as well as for study identity (note we have dropped the random slope here because there are insufficient data to create a reliable model that includes both random intercepts and the random slope term):

 ```R
 # First create a column holding the species binomial